aredn/documentation/arednGettingStarted/node_admin.rst

 Neighborhood Nodes
 ------------------

 As described in the **Node Status** section, this area shows a list of neighbor devices that are directly connected to your node.
-In *admin* mode you will see a gray background when hovering over a neighbor node.
-If you click in the neighbor row while the gray background is visible, the **Neighborhood Node** display will appear.
 Context-sensitive help is available by clicking the ``Help`` button.

+The node name of each Neighborhood Node is a clickable link which will navigate to that node's status page.
+When you hover over the row of any Neighborhood Node, a gray background appears which indicates that row is selected.
+If you click in the selected row (but not directly on the node name link), the **Neighborhood Node** popup will be displayed which provides more detailed information about your node's connection to the selected local node.

 .. image:: _images/admin-neighbornode.png
  :alt: Admin Neighbor Node Statistics